Dragnipurake97/Chip-8-Emulator/README.md

 # Chip-8-Emulator
 A CHIP-8 emulator written in C++ to teach myself how to program a basic emulator.
+This will use SDL2 to handle graphics.

 Font-Table:
 Storing the font lookup table from 0x0000 - 0x0010